-In this guide, we’re going to be taking you through loooooooads of things to do in Carlow to keep you occupied during your visit.
+In this guide, we’re going to be taking you through loooooooads of things to do in Carlow in 2024 and beyond.

 From scenic walks and old-world pubs to breweries and one of the best views in Ireland, there’s something that’ll tickle every fancy.

 - Ideas on what to do in Carlow (at any time of the year)

 - Recommendations of pubs to nip into for a post-adventure pint

 - A dash of inspiration on where to eat and chill for the night

 Things to do in Carlow in 2024

 There’s no better place to start your journey around Ireland’s Ancient East than in County Carlow.

 1 – Kick-start your trip with a coffee by the river at the Mullicháin Café